-Previously, Carlisle spent eight years at the W. K. Kellogg Foundation in Battle Creek, MI, most recently as director of New Mexico Programs.
+Previously, Kara spent eight years at the W. K. Kellogg Foundation in Battle Creek, Michigan, most recently as director of New Mexico programs.
 She also served on Kellogg’s Civic and Philanthropic Engagement team, developing the first manual to inform its approach to place-based grantmaking.

-Carlisle holds an MBA from Northwestern’s Kellogg School of Management and an MDiv in urban studies and education from Claremont School of Theology.
+Kara holds an MBA from Northwestern University’s Kellogg School of Management and an MDiv in urban studies and education from Claremont School of Theology.

 We’re here to equip you with the tools you need to make a meaningful impact.
 Contact NCFP for support!